ivoysey/agdademo/patter.md

              f x (foldl f b (y :: L)) ■
 ```

-this goes through!
+this goes through, so that finishes the proof!

 a confession
 ------------

-it's a little hard to see why this is the right lemma, but i can motivate
+it's a little hard for me to see why this is the right lemma other than it
-it with a confession: this proof was about a hundred lines longer until
+comes up and i can prove it. but i can motivate it with a confession: this
-late last week.
+proof was about a hundred lines longer until late last week.

 the intuition i have for why this works comes from thinking about that
 crummy picture. look at it and you'll see that there is a *specific* list